mjiii25/mjiii25/README.md

 ### Hi there 👋

 - 🔎 majored in Applied Statistics, Chung-Ang university
-- 😄 aiming to becoma a Data Analyst in Financial field
+- 😄 aiming to become a Data Analyst in Financial field
 - 🌱 currently studying Algorithm with CODEUP